 East Haddam, Connecticut: Gillette Castle - Sherlock Holmes ApartmentWilliam Gillette was the first great actor-interpreter of Sherlock Holmes (He popularized the cape, pipe, hat, and magnifying glass).
-Gillette made so much money that he built himself a castle, which includes a replica of Holmes' flat at 221B Baker St.
+Gillette made so much money that he built himself a castle (completed in 1919) that includes a replica of Holmes' flat at 221B Baker St.

 - 67 River Rd, East Haddam, CT